-Any employee or student with a contagious or communicable disease or condition of short-term or transitory duration may be prohibited from having contact with others at Meridian Technology Center when such contact presents a significant risk of communicating the disease or condition.
+Any employee or student with a contagious or communicable disease or condition of shortterm or transitory duration may be prohibited from having contact with others at Meridian Technology Center when such contact presents a significant risk of communicating the disease or condition.
 The prohibition may continue until the employee or student no longer presents a significant risk to others.
 For example, this temporary prohibition could cover employees or students with the flu, head lice, chicken pox, etc. whose continued contact with others while infected/contagious would present a substantial risk of infection.

-Students with a temperature of 100° or higher should not attend school or clinical as per CDC guidelines.
+Students with a temperature of 100° or higher should not attend school or clinical for at least 24 hours fever free without use of fever reducing medications per CDC guidelines.